Sell Your Refrigerant and Get Paid in 30 Days or Less

 The Hidden Cost of Refrigerant Sitting in Your Shop

 If you’re an HVAC contractor, facility manager, or refrigeration technician, chances are you have a few recovered refrigerant cylinders collecting dust somewhere in your shop, your warehouse, or the back of your service truck.
-Maybe it’s R-22 pulled during a system replacement.
-Maybe it’s a mixed batch from a contaminated recovery.
-Maybe you honestly don’t even know what’s in those cylinders anymore — and nobody’s made it easy to find out.
+Maybe it’s R-22 pulled during a system replacement, or maybe it’s a mixed batch from a contaminated recovery, maybe you honestly don’t even know what’s in those cylinders anymore, and nobody’s made it easy to find out.

 That refrigerant has real value.
-R-22 is no longer manufactured — production was banned under the EPA’s Clean Air Act phase-out, and the only supply left comes from recovered and reclaimed stock.
+R-22 is no longer manufactured, its production was banned under the EPA’s Clean Air Act phase-out, and the only supply left comes from recovered and reclaimed stock.
 The same is true for R-11, R-12, and other legacy gases.
 Even newer refrigerants like R-410A and R-404A hold meaningful value as the industry transitions to lower-GWP alternatives.
-But turning those cylinders into cash has traditionally been slow, confusing, and frustrating — especially when you’re already busy running a business.
+But turning those cylinders into cash has traditionally been slow, confusing, and frustrating, especially when you’re already busy running a business.

 Why Selling Refrigerant Feels Harder Than It Should

 Most buyback programs weren’t built with the working contractor in mind.
-You call, leave a message, and maybe hear back in a week.
-The company asks you to ship on your own dime.
+You call, leave a message, and maybe hear back in a week, and the company asks you to ship on your own dime.
 They test your gas and hit you with deductions you didn’t expect.
-Payment takes 30 days, 60 days — some programs operate on 90-day cycles.
-And if your refrigerant is contaminated or cross-contaminated?
-Most reclaimers reject the cylinder entirely and leave you to figure out disposal on your own.
-Meanwhile, the consolidation happening in this industry — competitors being bought out by private equity firms, local operations being shut down — is only making the problem worse for everyday contractors looking for a reliable buyback partner.
+Payment takes 45 days, 60 days, and some programs operate on 90-day cycles.

 The Real Pain Points Contractors Face

-- No transparency on how your gas is valued — you ship first and find out what it’s worth later
+- No transparency on how your gas is valued, which means you ship first and find out what it’s worth later

-- Mixed or cross-contaminated cylinders get rejected outright by most reclaimers
+- Mixed or cross-contaminated cylinders get rejected outright by reclaimers

 - Consolidation in the industry means fewer options and less personalized service

-We Buy Your Recovered Refrigerant — Even Mixed and Contaminated Gas
+We Buy Your Recovered Refrigerant - Even Mixed Gas

 American Refrigerants is a nationally operating, EPA-certified reclamation facility headquartered in Bradenton, Florida.
-We’re one of only 50 EPA-certified refrigerant reclaimers in the entire country — and one of even fewer that also holds HFC Allowance status, meaning the federal government has authorized us to import HFCs that otherwise cannot be brought into the United States.
-We purchase recovered, virgin, and contaminated refrigerants from HVAC contractors, building facility managers, refrigeration technicians, and distributors across all 50 states.
+We’re one of only 50 EPA-certified refrigerant reclaimers in the entire country, and one of even fewer that also holds HFC Allowance status, meaning the federal government has authorized us to import HFCs that otherwise cannot be brought into the United States.
+We purchase recovered, virgin, and mixed refrigerants from HVAC contractors, building facility managers, refrigeration technicians, and distributors across all 50 states.

 Built for the Working Contractor